Biosafety Cabinet vs. Laminar Flow Clean Bench [Pros & Cons]

 Pros

-As we’ve mentioned, biological safety cabinets come in three levels, so there’s definitely not a “one-size-fit-all” approach.
-Your choice of cabinet depends on what level of protection you need for you, your lab workers, your space and the samples.
+• Flexibility — As we’ve mentioned, biological safety cabinets come in three levels, so you have options when it comes to the level of protection you need for your lab.

-All BSCs come with a HEPA filtration, an audible alarm and a flashing LED screen to indicate when the sliding viewscreen is in an unsafe position.
-Some models that require connection to the HVAC system feature an audible/visual airflow alarm and automatic shutoff system called the Airflow Monitor (AFM), which warns when the exhaust airflow decreases.
+• Safety — All BSCs come with high efficiency particulate air (HEPA) filtration, an audible alarm and a flashing LED screen to indicate when the sliding viewscreen is in an unsafe position.
+Some models that require connection to HVAC systems feature an audible/visual airflow alarm and airflow monitor (AFM), which warns when the exhaust airflow decreases.

-Some models even save you up to 70% annually in operating costs due to a large reduction in energy consumption and heat yields.
+• Cost savings — Some energy efficient models can even save you up to 70% annually in operating costs due to a large reduction in energy consumption and heat yields.

 Cons